Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

-Arcbitectural historians generally identify 1933 as the year mid-century modern design began in America.
-Certainly, the concepts that later influenced mid-century design began in the 1930s, more in Europe than in the U.S., but they did not really flower in the U.S. until the end of the World War stimulated the demand for affordable housing on a massive scale.
+Architectural historians generally identify 1933 as the year mid-century modern design began in America.
+Certainly, the concepts that later influenced mid-century design began in the 1930s, more in Europe than in the U.S. They did not really flower until the end of the World War stimulated the demand for affordable housing on a massive scale.

-Post-war housing featured what we might call "minimalist" interiors, devoid of unnecessary ornamentation and focused squarely on function.
+Post-war housing featured "minimalist" interiors, devoid of unnecessary ornamentation, and focused squarely on function.

 Builders were forced by competitive pressures to adopt the new wall system to save both time and money, and by 1950 it had become the standard in most of the country.

 Minimalist Retro Interior Moldings

 Wet plaster walls necessarily included large gaps and required wide moldings to conceal the gaps.
 Accordingly, moldings in the Victorian and Arts & Crafts periods were wide and thick, up to 9" wide and 1" thick.
 Made mostly of oak or cherry, they were usually varnished to emphasize the figure of the wood.

 Gypsum Drywall eliminated the need for wide moldings and made others totally unnecessary.
 Crown molding, necessary with wet plaster to hide potential cracks where walls met ceilings, was no longer needed.
 Nor was picture rail – needed to hang pictures on plaster walls into which a nail could not be easily driven without rock boring tools.

 Only the absolutely essential moldings were retained – baseboard along with window and door casings.
 Some builders eliminated even this minimal room trim.